qmsstudios/uosstructure/Course Descriptions/Department of Psychodynamic Studies Course Descriptions.md

 Research-oriented examination of systems theory applications to psychodynamic understanding.
 Explores concepts such as emergence, self-organization, complexity, non-linear dynamics, and their relevance for conceptualizing unconscious processes.
 Students develop sophisticated theoretical models that integrate systems perspectives with psychodynamic approaches to understanding psychological phenomena.

 ### PDS750: Advanced Neuropsychoanalysis
 Research seminar exploring cutting-edge developments at the intersection of neuroscience and psychoanalytic theory.
 Examines advanced neuroimaging findings, computational models, and theoretical developments relevant to understanding neural correlates of unconscious processes.
-Students investigate how neuroscientific and psychodynamic perspectives might mutually inform each other while developing innovative research approaches bridging these domains.
+Students investigate how neuroscientific and psychodynamic perspectives might mutually inform each other while developing innovative research approaches bridging these domains.[/su_spoiler]